ITINERARIES A Winter Trip to Hokkaido Celebrate Hokkaido's wintry landscape and discover the animals that call it home

 If your timing is right, make sure to check out the Sapporo Snow Festival .
 This snow festival is held in February every year throughout Sapporo City and is one of the greatest events in Hokkaido.
 The largest of the snow sculptures can be found in Odori Park, where you'll be able to walk and enjoy hot food from the food stalls in between the sculptures.

-The Tsudome area is a playground of snow during the festival where kids can have fun on the snow slides or snowmobile rides.
+The Tsudome area is a playground of snow during the festival where kids can have fun on the snow slides or snow rafts.
 Later on, the Susukino venue is perfect for an evening stroll and hot beverage, with ice sculptures along the middle of the street.

 If you can't make it to the Sapporo Snow Festival, there is still plenty to do in the city.
 Glittering exhibitions of lights along Odori Park, Ekimaedori, and Minami-ichi-jo dori begin in late November and last until late-December to mid-March during Sapporo's White Illumination , and the Sapporo German Christmas Market is another festive attraction during this time.